freeCodeCamp/guide/pages/docs/certificates-guide/modify-array-data-with-indexes/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Modify Array Data With Indexes"
+title: "Modify Array Data With Indexes"
+parent: "certificates-guide"
 ---

 We can also modify the data stored in arrays by using indexes.